-County.
-Within the City of Hermantown, the Project area is zoned Rural/Suburban, S1.
-The Solway Township portion of the Project area is zoned Residential, RES-3.363

-- 321. The existence of a power line easement restricts certain activities on a property, which might interfere with the underlying zoning designation by restricting the underlying property owner's development.
+- 354. Current land use within the project area is mainly forested, agricultural, and rural residential with the existing HVDC line corridor.
+The area includes existing transmission line infrastructure rights-of-way, and the Arrowhead Substations are adjacent to the eastern boundary of the project area.
+The majority of land cover is forested land, with some cropland and developed land, leaving a small amount of grassland.412 - 355.
+The project area is within the boundary of both the City of Hermantown and Solway Township zoning ordinances.
+Solway Township zoning is managed by St. Louis County.
+Within Hermantown, the project area is zoned rural/suburban, S1.
+The Solway Township portion of the project area is zoned residential, RES-3.413 - 356.
+The existence of a power line easement restricts certain activities on a property, which might interfere with the underlying zoning designation by restricting the underlying property owner's development.
 Easements are conditions in a property title and are independent of zoning.
-Minnesota Power owns all property within the route width for the proposed Project and the ATC Arrowhead Alternative, and since utilities generally supersede local regulations, impacts to zoning designations or county ordinances are not expected to occur.
-Most commonly this type of interference with zoning ordinances/standards occurs in more densely populated urban areas.364 - 322.
+Minnesota Power owns all property within the route width for the proposed project and in the ATC alternative.
+Impacts to zoning designations or county ordinances are not expected to occur because this is not a densely populated area.
+414 - 357.
 Constructing the HVTLs is not anticipated to wholly transform existing land use and cover.
-For example, planting agricultural crops or using the right-of-way for grazing land is generally not precluded.
-However, constructing the HVTLs will permanently change the right-of-way into a transmission corridor, so for areas that are currently forested, the underlying land use will permanently change.
-Anything that is currently rural residential or a developed area will be abandoned, meaning that Minnesota Power will seal wells, remove buildings on the property, and fill in any basements that may be present.
-The Converter Station and St. Louis County 345 kV/230 kV Substation will permanently change the underlying land use from forested and rural residential areas to an industrial use.
-Changes in the underlying land use and cover are unavoidable.
-365 - 323.
+For example, planting agricultural crops or using the ROW for grazing land is generally not precluded.
+However, constructing the HVTLs will permanently change the ROW into a transmission corridor, so for areas that are currently forested, the underlying land use will permanently change.
+Anything that is currently rural residential or a developed area, will be abandoned.
+In such case Minnesota Power will seal wells, remove buildings on the property, and fill in any basements that may be present.
+The converter station and St. Louis County 345 kV/230 kV Substation will permanently change the underlying land use from forested and rural residential areas to an industrial use.
+Changes in the underlying land use and cover are unavoidable.415 - 358.
 Potential current and future land use impacts can be mitigated by selecting routes and alignments that are compatible, to the extent possible, with current and future land use and zoning.
-Maintaining and utilizing the existing right-of-way to a greater extent, such as with the ATC Arrowhead Alternative, mitigates more potential impacts.
-ATC anticipates that the centerline for the HVTL would be offset from the existing HVDC Line by approximately 110 feet, thus the HVTL would share approximately 25 feet of the existing HVDC Line ROW.
-The ATC Arrowhead Alternative also requires less HVTL and no St. Louis County 345 kV/230 kV Substation, thus has relatively less tree clearing that would affect forested land use.366 - 324.
-Generally, in accordance with Minn.
-Stat. § 216E.10, subd.
-1, after the Commission approves a route, local zoning, building, and land use regulations are preempted; therefore, no mitigation is proposed.367
+Maintaining and utilizing the existing ROW to a greater extent, such as with the ATC alternative, mitigates more potential impacts.
+ATC anticipates that the centerline for its proposed HVTL would be offset from the existing HVDC line by approximately 110 feet,.
+Thus, the HVTL would share approximately 25 feet of the existing HVDC line ROW.
+The ATC alternative also requires less HVTL and no St. Louis

-363 Ex.
+412 Ex.
 DOC EERA-515 at 41 (EA) (eDocket Nos.
+20242-203954-01, 20242-203954-02); Ex.
+DOC EERA-516, Appendix B (Map 6) (eDocket Nos.
+20242-203954-03, 20242-203954-04).

+413 Ex.
+DOC EERA-515 at 41 (EA) (eDocket Nos.
 20242-203954-01, 20242-203954-02).

-364 Ex.
+414 Ex.
 DOC EERA-515 at 42 (EA) (eDocket Nos.
 20242-203954-01, 20242-203954-02).

-365 Ex.
-DOC EERA-515 at 42 (EA) (eDocket Nos.
-20242-203954-01, 20242-203954-02).

-366 Ex.
+415 Ex.
 DOC EERA-515 at 42 (EA) (eDocket Nos.
 20242-203954-01, 20242-203954-02).